Growing Spring Onions

 All onions are shallow rooted and therefor require regular watering during dry spells.

 Our high quality seed tapes that incorporate an effective general controlled release Osmocote mini fertiliser.
 This gives young plants a controlled and longer release of nutrients without burning the young roots.
-The thick weedbuster tapes give the young plants a week or two head start on weeds by minimising weed competition through a critical period.21 April 2019
+The thick weedbuster tapes give the young plants a week or two head start on weeds by minimising weed competition through a critical period.18 June 2019